mills32/M3D-for-PlayStation-Portable/README.md

 # M3DLIB for PSP

 This is a "GAME ENGINE" for the PlayStation Portable, it is a wrapper around several libraries, which are combined in one, the relevant functions are exposed as "M3D" by including M3D.h.
 Thanks to the creators of AMGLib (Andresmargar), OSLib, and bullet.

-I just wanted to create an engine easy to use, and powerful enough to create things you can call "games" for PSP.
+I just wanted to create an engine easy to use, and powerful enough to create things
+you can call "games" for PSP.

 OSLIB: is unchanged as it was in late 2024, I include a copy here, in M3D_LIBS folder.
-If you want to access all OSL functions, just "#include <oslib/oslib.h>" This M3D warpper does not implemet any wifi/net/load/save functions, you can use OSL ones.
+If you want to access all OSL functions, just "#include <oslib/oslib.h>".
+This M3D warpper does not implemet any wifi/net/load/save functions, you can use OSL ones.

 BULLET: version 2.82-r2704, I also include it in M3D_LIBS folder.

 AMGLib: This is a heavily modified version of the original, I added a lot of functions here.
 Thanks again to Andresmargar for creating this.

 I added a lot of stuff to AMGLib and fixed a lot of bugs (I think) OSLib is untouched.

 ## FUNCTIONS

 ## INSTALL & TEST

 Copy libM3D.a to pspsdl libs folder, and M3D.h to include folder.
 In windows you can use "install.bat" inside M3D_LIBS folder (edit the file and configure your PSPSDKDIR first).

 To compile the samples or create yoour programs, run make inside any sample folder, or run compile_WSL.bat in windows.
 You need the last pspsdk (2025) which was only releassed for linux.
 If you use windows, most computers can run WSL1 from windows  (WSL 1 is fast).
 If your PC is very old and can't run WSL just install linux, or use a  virtual machine with any linux distrubution.
 If you use mac, I can't help you.

 ## CREATE ASSETS

 **<ins>IMAGES:</ins>** just PNG files, 32 bit RGBA, 24 bit RGB, indexed 256/16 colors.
-**MAPS:** create them using a PNG image for the tiles and TILED to create the map http://www.mapeditor.org/ maps must be in CSV format.
+**<ins>MAPS:</ins>** create them using a PNG image for the tiles and TILED to create the map http://www.mapeditor.org/ maps must be in CSV format.
-**MUSIC & SOUND:** OSL handles this, it can load wav, MP3, BGM, and tracker formats (MOD,XM,IT).
+**<ins>MUSIC & SOUND:</ins>** OSL handles this, it can load wav, MP3, BGM, and tracker formats (MOD,XM,IT).
 Be careful when loading tracker modules, they can use a lot of CPU/RAM.

 You need Blender 2.79 for 3D model creation, and animations.
 Why that version?